-A draft Research Plan for this review was available for public comment from May 22 to June 18, 2014.
-The draft version of this report will be reviewed by content experts, USPSTF members, AHRQ Medical Officers, and Federal Partners.
+A draft research plan for this review was available for public comment from May 22 to June 18, 2014.
+The draft version of this report was reviewed by content experts, USPSTF members, AHRQ Medical Officers, and federal partners.

 USPSTF Involvement